 – A care provider may have to make a difficult decision that goes against the patient’s request when the request is potentially unsafe or inappropriate for the patient (such as requests for controlled medications/narcotics).
 These types of reasons will not be accepted regarding requests for switching providers.

-- In an instance where the patient would like to change providers to another clinic altogether and would like their medical file transferred to the new facility, it should be noted that there is a standard fee for this service.
-The fee covers the cost of the administrative staff to prepare the documents (whether print or digital USB drive), as well as the cost of secure courier or postage to the new facility.
-Please see the uninsured services page for more details.
+– In an instance where the patient would like to change providers at another clinic altogether and would like their medical file transferred to the new facility, it should be noted that there is a standard fee for this service.
+The fee covers the cost of the administrative staff to prepare the documents, (whether print or digital USB drive) as well as the cost of secure courier or postage to the new facility.
+Please see the uninsured services page here for more details.
 It should be noted that the request must come from the new health care facility with signed consent by both the patient and new provider.

-- A request for a new provider may not be able to be fulfilled since other providers are not accepting patients.
+– A request for a new provider may not be able to be fulfilled due to the fact that other providers are not accepting patients.

 – It is understandable that discussing a conflict or dissatisfaction can be difficult, however Open Health encourages patients to have open conversations with their providers about their concerns.
 This can be done at an in-person appointment, however virtual or telephone appointments are also available.
 It is typical that what is perceived to be a larger issue is simply a misunderstanding and can be resolved with open dialogue.

-- Valid reasons for a switch must be provided in order to review the request and this will be determined on a case-by-case basis.
-This may involve an additional phone call to the patient by the office manager for clarification.
-Open Health Niverville will endeavour to provide an answer to the patient’s request within 4-6 weeks.
+– Reasons for a switch must be provided in order to review the request and this will be determined on a case-by-case basis.
+This may involve an additional phone call to the patient by the supervisor or office manager for clarification.

-- Please note that depending on the circumstance, the request may be discussed with the original care provider in order to determine best course of action.
+– Please note that depending on the circumstance, the request may be discussed with the original care provider and/or the Medical Director in order to determine best course of action.

 – Please note that unless there is an extenuating circumstance that warrants another switch of providers, a request to switch providers will not be reviewed again for 24 months.